BlockScience/Risk-Adjusted-Bonding-Curves/README.md

 # Methods and Tools
 System Requirements and Functional Requirements will be mapped to formally frame the inherently human challenge into a bounded dynamic Mechanism Design problem.
-The Framework for Discrete Event Games as described in [Economic Games as Estimators](https://epub.wu.ac.at/7433/1/zargham_paruch_shorish.pdf) will be applied.
+The framework for Discrete Event Games as described in [Economic Games as Estimators](https://epub.wu.ac.at/7433/1/zargham_paruch_shorish.pdf) will be applied.
 The Impact Bonds will be more advanced variations of Bonding Curves, see [From Curved Bonding to Configuration Spaces](https://epub.wu.ac.at/7385/1/zargham_shorish_paruch.pdf).
 While initial designs will be analytical in nature, the computer aided design process is iterative.
 The [cadCAD](https://github.com/BlockScience/cadCAD/tree/master/cadCAD) modeling software will be applied to develop a computational model of the mechanisms.
 The model will be used for failure mode analysis, sensitivity analysis and other design validation procedures prior to implementation.

 # Summary of Work
 - Use Case Research - Interviewing and gathering requirements from the impact investment space ~*active*